arnabganguly/HDInsight-Migration-Workshops-nonprod/MapR Migration/Instructions/1-KafkaMigration.md

     **NOTE:**

-    This change is necessary due to the reduced number of nodes in the Cloudera cluster.
+    This change is necessary due to the reduced number of nodes in the MapR cluster.

     ---